deba4667/RedLine_Landing/README.md

 | **Google Maps** | Embedded office location map | Iframe embed | No API key visible — uses public embed (free) |

 > ⚠️ **EmailJS Credentials** are stored as Vercel environment variables (not in the codebase).
 Access to the EmailJS account is needed to obtain `Service ID`, `Template ID`, and `Public Key`.

-**No backend infrastructure detected** — this is a **pure frontend (static) application**.
-There is no:
-- Database
-- Backend API server
-- Authentication system
-- Storage bucket

 ---